Supernova electron-neutrino interactions with xenon in the nEXO detector

-Using the inclusive cross section predictions from MARLEY and an assumed xenon mass of 4,811\,kg (from Ref.~\cite{Adhikari2022}) enriched to 90\% in ${}^{136}$Xe, the predicted number of electron-neutrino interactions within nEXO is plotted as a function of distance in Fig.~\ref{Fig:interactionRate}, including contributions from both \nueXeCC{} interactions as well as elastic electron-neutrino scattering.
-Also shown is the cumulative number of red supergiants (RSGs), candidate supernova stars, within our galaxy as a function of distance, as taken from Ref.~\cite{Healy2024}.
-We calculate there will nominally be one or more electron-neutrino interactions in nEXO for CCSN out to $\sim$5 to 8\,kpc, depending on the supernova neutrino flux model and parameters of the CCSN.
-Within that distance of earth there are several hundred candidate RSGs that may produce neutrino-xenon interactions in nEXO.
-A 300-tonne detector of similar enrichment would be able to observe events out to significantly larger distances, with $\sim$15 to 41 events predicted at a distance of 10\,kpc depending on which supernova electron-neutrino flux model is used.
+Using the inclusive cross section predictions from MARLEY and an assumed xenon mass of 4,811\,kg (from Ref.~\cite{Adhikari2022}) enriched to 90\% in ${}^{136}$Xe, the predicted number of electron-neutrino interactions within nEXO is plotted as a function of distance in Fig.~\ref{Fig:interactionRate}, including contributions from both \nueXeCC{} and \veES{}.
+Also shown is the cumulative number of candidate red supergiants (RSGs), progenitors of supernovae, within our Galaxy as a function of distance from Earth, from Ref.~\cite{Healy2024}.
+As noted in Ref.~\cite{Healy2024}, the identified set of candidate RSGs is not complete, with an estimated $\sim$5,000 RSGs predicted to exist within our Galaxy~\cite{Gehrz1989}. nEXO's sensitivity extends roughly to the Galactic Center of the Milky Way.
+We calculate there will nominally be one or more electron-neutrino interactions in nEXO for CCSNe out to $\sim$5-8\,kpc, depending on the supernova neutrino flux model and parameters of the CCSN.
+Within that distance of Earth there are several hundred candidate RSGs that may produce neutrino-xenon interactions in nEXO.
+A 300-metric-ton detector of similar enrichment would be able to observe events out to significantly larger distances, with $\sim$15-41 events predicted at a distance of 10\,kpc depending on which supernova electron-neutrino flux model is used.